swedishfrenchpress/bitcoinforsignal/README.md

 ---

 **Note**: This is a grassroots advocacy campaign, not an official Signal or Cashu project.
-The proof-of-concept was built at Bitcoin++ Berlin to demonstrate technical feasibility.
+The proof-of-concept was built to demonstrate technical feasibility.